Are you looking for the best architects for you?

 5. Share information about yourself.

-Don’t be afraid to share the emotional side of project.
+Don’t be afraid to share the emotional side of the project.
 By letting your prospective architect know how you want to feel in the space and what you hope to accomplish by completing the project, they will know better how to help you.

 Dive under the surface of “I want a new master bath” to find the true reason of, “I need a clean, calm sanctuary that is all mine so I can relax and soak away the stress of the day because then I can sleep better and be a better mom to my kids.”
-In the interim, we might suggest a Xanax and a vacation, but we can also then fine tune the lighting, space planning, sound insulation, materials, and storage (…might we suggest a wine refrigerator?) in the new bathroom to give you the sanctuary you desire.
+In the interim, we might suggest a Xanax and a vacation, but we can also then fine-tune the lighting, space planning, sound insulation, materials, and storage (…might we suggest a wine refrigerator?) in the new bathroom to give you the sanctuary you desire.

 When it comes down to selecting your architect, do your homework and go with your gut.
 You will think with your head, but decide with your heart.
 Choose someone you know, like, and trust.
 If you haven’t found that person yet, keep looking.